beOn/hcpre/Readme.md

 otherwise you might see some crashes.

-One final note: because the HCP Pipelines include some pretty large files, your systems admin would probably appriciate it if there weren't a new installation for every user.
+One final note: because the HCP Pipelines include some pretty large files, your systems admin would probably appreciate it if there weren't a new installation for every user.
 Check around with anyone else who uses the systems you're planning to use who might also use the HCP Pipelines.
 If they're already installed, it'll save you some pain.